edgexfoundry/device-sdk-go/README.md

 ## Configuration

 Similar to other EdgeX services, configuration is first determined by the `configuration.toml` file in the `/res` folder.
 If `-r` is passed to the application on startup, the SDK will leverage the provided registry (i.e Consul) to push configuration from the file into the registry and monitor configuration from there.
+You will find the configuration under the `edgex/appservices/1.0/` key.
 There are two primary sections in the `configuration.toml` file that will need to be set that are specific to the AppFunctionsSDK.
   1) `[Binding]` - This specifies the [trigger](#triggers) type and associated data required to configurate a trigger.
   ```toml
   [Binding]